The 2025 AI Agent Security Landscape: Players, Trends, and Risks

 Automating SaaS compliance workflows reduces manual overhead and ensures consistent policy enforcement across agent fleets.

-Many agents operate within SaaS ecosystems (Salesforce, Microsoft 365, Google Workspace).
+Many agents operate within SaaS ecosystems including Salesforce, Microsoft 365, Google Workspace, and Slack.
 Security teams should:

 Investing in AI agent security delivers measurable business outcomes beyond risk reduction.